trufflesuite/truffle-plugin-debugger/README.md

 ## Usage

-To run the plugin, simple run the following command from the root of your Truffle project:
+To run the plugin, simply run the following command from the root of your project:

 ```
 truffle run debug <command>